szilard/ml-x1/README.md

 xgboost is just a bit slower on x1 than r3 on same number of cores, and it gets slower if number of cores is more than 8 on r3 or 16 on x1 (and it's just a bit faster on x1-16 then r3-8 cores).

+## Summary

+As of Nov 2016 [versions](versions.txt), both h2o and xgboost struggle on machines with a high numbers of CPUs/cores. h2o shows diminishing returns on cores on different CPU sockets or hyperthreaded cores. xgboost even slows down in such situations.
+Possible causes are under investigation, but it surely has to do with the intricacies of CPU/memory architecture/hierarchy.